Tumpak Sewu Waterfall: The Best Routes and Entry Points

 Getting To Tumpak Sewu Waterfall

-Explore Tumpak Sewu Waterfall
+The Best Route to Visit Tumpak Sewu Waterfall

 Location on a map of Tumpak Sewu - The Best Waterfall in Indonesia Happy Irish Wanderers

-Parkir Tumpak Sewu is the East side Entrance
+Parkir Tumpak Sewu is the East side Entrance to Tumpak Sewu Waterall

 When you use the East side entrance, expect a lot of steps on a steep descent.
 On the final stretch, you’ll need to scramble over rocks using a rope while navigating through flowing water, so choose the correct footwear as your feet will get wet!

-Java Hidden Gems: Tumpak Sewu waterfall
+Java Hidden Gems: The challenging hike to Tumpak Sewu waterfall

 Take your time going down, hold on to the rope, and you will be fine.